 Are you planning a school trip to the Melbourne CBD?
 Well, you’ve come to the right place.
 Melbourne has a variety of unique sights and attractions to visit, but where do you start?

 It’s a great idea to have a topic or area to focus on, students can then have a classroom discussion or end project to bring an extra element of educational value to their city excursion.

-Here is a list of topics that may be useful.
+Here is a list of school holiday excursion ideas that may be useful.

 Melbourne from the ground and above

 Students can take photos from the Melbourne CBD at ground level, then from the 88th of the Skydeck floor.
 This will give them different perspectives of Melbourne’s iconic landmarks.
 This activity works well for both primary and secondary aged students.

 Starting at ground level students can learn about the city with a walking tour around the CBD, we recommend ‘Melbourne by foot’.
 The students will then finish the day at Eureka Skydeck; this will be a time to reflect on how Melbourne has changed over the years and to see the path they walked from above.
 This is a great area to focus on as we find that many students don’t know a lot about the city they live in.